A-Z Of Breastfeeding

 Benefits for your baby:

-- Breastmilk contains everything your baby needs to grow.
-It’s the ideal source of nutrition for your infant, and, best of all, it’s easy to digest.
+- Breastmilk is made to order for your baby and contains everything your baby needs to grow.
+It’s a wonderful source of nutrition for your infant, and, best of all, it’s easy to digest.

 Benefits for mom:

-- Breastfeeding rapidly burns calories helping you to get back to your pre-pregnancy figure and weight quicker.
+- Breastfeeding burns calories and might help you to get back to your pre-pregnancy figure and weight quicker.

-But if you discover that you enjoy breastfeeding, we recommend that you exclusively breastfeed (this means only feeding breastmilk, no water, other milk, drinks or food) to your baby for the first six months.
-From then on, you can introduce solids such as pureed vegetables and fruit and yoghurt.
+If you discover that you enjoy breastfeeding, we recommend that you exclusively breastfeed (this means only feeding breastmilk, no water, other milk, drinks or food) to your baby for the first six months.
+From then on, you can introduce solids to complement, not replace, your breastmilk.
 You can breastfeed for two years and beyond.
-The choice is yours.
+The choice is really yours.

 What are the different types of breastmilk?